 - hoax calls, abusive phone or text messages, hate mail

-- online abuse, for example on Facebook or Twitter
+- online abuse, for example on social media

 - displaying or circulating discriminatory literature or posters

-- harm or damage to things such as your home, pet, or vehicle
+- harm or damage to property such as your home, pet, or vehicle

 - malicious complaints, for example over parking, smells or noise